DimitriPalmer22/Relapse-Code-Documentation/_temp/02-02 UI Scenes Rework.md

 ## How to Use

 ### Creating a Checkpoint Collider
-- To create a checkpoint collider, create a new game object w/ a trigger collider on it.
+1. To create a checkpoint collider, create a new game object w/ a trigger collider on it.
-- Then, put the "LevelCheckpointCheckpoint" script on it.
+2. Then, put the "LevelCheckpointCheckpoint" script on it.
+3. This script needs a transform that the player will respawn at.
+You can just drag the game object into this slot, OR you can use some other game object if you want
-- Since this new system will respawn the player facing a specific direction, you may to adjust the rotation.
+4. Since this new system will respawn the player facing a specific direction, you may to adjust the rotation.
+To do this, you can either adjust the y-rotation of the respawn point OR change the "rotation" value in the "LevelCheckpointCheckpoint" component.
+5. The green ball gizmo shows you where

 - ***FOR THE LOVE OF GOD, PLEASE PUT ALL OF YOUR TRIGGER COLLIDERS ON THE "NonPhysical" LAYER***